Skip These Unhealthy Oils For Better Health

 Unlike avocados, coconuts, olives, butter, and other animal fats, industrial seed oils are not nutrient-dense.
 They don’t contain vitamins A, E, etc. In fact, they’re very unstable and oxidize easily by heat, light, and air.
 Said differently: they’re nutrient-poor and are full of unsavory chemicals and toxic byproducts.

-Eat These Oils healthier oils Instead
+Eat These Oils Healthier Oils

 I hope this guide to seed oils is helpful!
 While avoiding seed oils is nearly impossible, aim to only keep healthy, nourishing fats in your home—particularly when you’re cooking and baking.